Investigating Counterclaims in Causality Extraction from Text: The Countercausal News Corpus

-To construct the \dataset{}, we built on the Causal News Corpus v2 (CNCv2)~\cite{tan2023a}, since it contains complex sentence structures and even annotates difficult cases of causality such as implicit causality.
+As a starting point for our \dataset{}, we selected the Causal News Corpus~v2 (CNCv2) \cite{tan2023a}.
+Our rationale for reusing an existing corpus rather than building a new one is to maximize synergy and comparability with pre-existing research.
+We selected this corpus for its complex sentence structures and annotations that indicate instance difficulty, including whether causality is signaled explicitly or implicitly.

-We manually rewrote approximately half of the procausal sentences in CNCv2 to express concausality.
-We did not perform the rewriting automatically since transformer-based language models are prone to mistakes in face of negation in natural language text~\cite{kassner2020, ravichander2022, hossain:2022, weller2024b}.
-Preliminary prompting confirmed similar limitations in this case: Models often modified too much of the input, failed to identify all procausal statements, or produced outputs that were not concausal but negatively causal (see for example Table~\ref{tbl:gptexamples}).
-Moreover, since this dataset shall be used to evaluate LLMs as well, allowing an LLM to generate the data risks introducing a bias since the model may produce examples it can easily recognize, rather than naturally challenging ones.
-Manual rewriting allowed us to ensure the existence of harder cases, such as \emph{It is wrongly claimed that A causes B}.
+To augment the corpus with countercausal samples, we randomly sampled approximately half of the causal sentences in~CNCv2 and rewrote them manually.
+We dismissed automatic rewriting, since language models remain prone to errors when handeling negation in natural language \cite{kassner2020, ravichander2022, hossain:2022, weller2024b}.
+Preliminary experiments confirmed these limitations in our setting: Models paraphrased too much, failed to identify all causal statements, or tended to produce negative causal but not countercausal statements (see Appendix~\ref{sec:prompt-reformulation-test}, Table~\ref{tbl:gptexamples} for an example).
+Moreover, since LLM-based causality extractors will be evaluated using our dataset, generate samples using an LLM risks biasing them toward ease of LLM-based extraction.
+Manual rewriting enabled us to deliberately include difficult samples, such as ``It is wrongly claimed that $A$ causes $B$.''

+After rewriting, two annotators annotated the entire dataset based on our annotation guidelines (Appendix~\ref{sec:annoation-guidelines}).
+This let us identify existing sentences that express countercausality (54 instances), and ensure that all rewritten sentences were indeed countercausal.
+Countercausality (``$A$~does not cause~$B$'') can easily be confused with negative causation (``$A$~causes not~$B$''), a distinction that the annotation phase helped to identify.